jitendrakyadav/pgmsolutions/readme.txt

     		}
 	}
 	c.
 Use command "composer update"
 	d.
-If nothing is present to update then what happened: This command behaves like "composer install" and done all those things which "composer install" command do.
+If nothing is present to update then what happened: This command behaves like "composer install" and done all those things which "composer install" command do i.e. explained in 6(d) as above.
+	e.
+Deleted manually "composer.lock" file.
+	f.
+Use again command "composer update".
+	g.
+Now what happens where all dependencies are already downloaded just few minutes ago & there is nothing remains to do with this command: This command tries to do update all dependencies/previously-downloaded-packages but all are updated already then it finds "composer.lock" file is missing so it re-creates the same using composer.json file.

-If possible, don't update composer.json file at your own to install/remove a package, use "composer require" and "composer remove" command for the same and let composer modify composer.json and other related files. */
+If possible, don't update composer.json file at your own to install/remove a package, use "composer require" and "composer remove" command for the same and let composer modify composer.json and other related files.

 /* Difference between "composer update" & "composer install" */
 composer update: